FlorianBauer/sila-orchestrator/README.md

 git clone --recurse-submodules https://github.com/FlorianBauer/sila-orchestrator.git
 ```

-To build this project, a JavaSE/JDK in version >= 11 and <= 15, as well as a moderately current
+To build this project, a JavaSE/JDK in version >= 11, as well as a moderately current
 Maven installation is required.
 Enter the project directory and use the following command to start
 the build process: